stb-srv/wp-overlay-restaurant/README.md

 When calling `showOverlay()` you can also pass `overlayTitleSize`, `tileTitleSize` and `tileTextSize` options (or set the corresponding `data-*-size` attributes) to set these values for a single overlay.
+If you need different heading sizes for each tile you can additionally pass `tile1TitleSize` … `tile4TitleSize` (or `data-tile1-title-size` and so on).

 The overlay container automatically adjusts its width for different screen sizes.
 On narrow screens it becomes almost full width while on